 The best electric pencil sharpeners

 Suitable for No. 2 and coloured pencils, it promises you up to 3,000 rounds of sharpening without wearing out.
 The auto-stop feature makes it safe for kids to use, and there’s a large transparent shavings reservoir to help you avoid mess.
-In short, it ticks all the boxes for most people, making it our pick as the best pencil sharpener overall.
+According to reviews it ticks all the boxes for most people, making it our pick as the best pencil sharpener overall.

 While the utilitarian look and ‘OfficeGoods’ logo might not suggest it, this is actually the best pencil sharpener for artists, because it’s just so darned flexible.
 It sharpens a pencil in 10-15 seconds, and works well on regular pencils, coloured pencils, charcoal pencils and pastel pencils.
 Plus you can choose from blunt, medium, or sharp settings, to give you the perfect level of sharpness for your sketching and drawing.